With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreSequoia Mental Health Services Inc Rosewood House is a mental health clinic in Washington County, OR, located at 1615 22nd Avenue, 97116 zip code.
+Learn MoreSequoia Mental Health Services Inc Rosewood House is a mental health treatment center in Washington County, Oregon, located at 1615 22nd Avenue, 97116 zip code.
 Sequoia Mental Health Services Inc Rosewood House provides residential treatment.
-Sequoia Mental Health Services Inc Rosewood House offers dialectical behavior therapy, cognitive behavioral therapy and group therapy to seniors 65 or older, adults and young adults.
-Sequoia Mental Health Services Inc Rosewood House also supports people with serious mental illness.
-More services at Sequoia Mental Health Services Inc Rosewood House include diet and exercise counseling, psychosocial rehabilitation services and case management.
+Sequoia Mental Health Services Inc Rosewood House also offers cognitive behavioral therapy, individual psychotherapy and group therapy to seniors 65 or older, young adults and adults.
+Sequoia Mental Health Services Inc Rosewood House supports people with serious mental illness.
+Sequoia Mental Health Services Inc Rosewood House also provides vocational rehabilitation services, diet and exercise counseling and supported employment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.